Equilibrium Computation in Resource Allocation Games: A Polynomial Algorithm for Integral Games

-The first subroutine, $\ADD$, is described in Algorithm~\ref{addfunction} and consists of lines 4-10 of~\cite[Algorithm 1]{harks2014resource}.
-Given an equilibrium $x_k$ for game $\G_k((d_i)_{i \in N})$, it computes an equilibrium for the game, where the demand for player $j$ is increased by $k$.
+The first subroutine, $\ADD$, is described in Algorithm~\ref{addfunction} and consists of lines 4-10 of~\cite[Algorithm 1]{harks2016resource}.
+Given an equilibrium $x_k$ for game $\G_k((d_i)_{i \in N})$, it computes an equilibrium for the game, where the demand for some player $j$ is increased by a packet of size $k$.
 First it decides on the best resource $f$ for player $j$ to put her new packet.
 In effect, the load on resource $f$ increases and only those players with $x_{i,f}>0$ can potentially decrease their cost by a deviation.
-In this case, Harks et al. proved in~\cite[Theorem 3.2]{harks2014resource} that a best response can be obtained by a restricted best response moving a packet away from $f$.
-Thus, only one packet is moved throughout, preserving the invariant that only players using a resource to which the packet is moved may have an incentive to profitably deviate.
+In this case, Harks et al. proved in~\cite[Theorem 3.2]{harks2016resource} that a best response $y_i$ can be obtained by a restricted best response moving a single packet away from $f$.

-The second subroutine, $\RESTORE$, takes as input an equilibrium $x_{2k}$ for packet size $2k$ and game $\G_k((d_i)_{i \in N})$, and constructs an equilibrium for packet size $k$.
-This algorithm makes use of two sub-algorithms: Algorithm~\ref{alg:backwardpath} and Algorithm~\ref{alg:forwardpath}.
-In Algorithm~\ref{alg:backwardpath} we create a \emph{backward path of restricted best responses}.
-In a backward path we are given a resource $e^-_1$ and a strategy profile $x^b_1$.
-In iteration $q$, we decide if there exists a player $i$ that has a restricted best response from some $e^-_{q+1}$ to $e^-_q$, and if so, we define $x^b_{q+1} \leftarrow (x^b_q)_{i:e^-_{q+1} \rightarrow e^-_q}$.
-If no player has a restricted best response to resource $e^-_q$, we check if $(x^b_q)_{e^-_q} > (x_{2k})_{e^-_q} -2mk$.
-If so, we end our backward path.
-Else, we look for a player that has an improving move in which she shifts one packet from some $e^-_{q+1}$ to $e^-_q$, and then continue the backward path.
-Note that in each step we preserve the invariant that $H(x^b_1,x^b_q) \in \{0,2k\}$.

-In Algorithm~\ref{alg:forwardpath} we create a \emph{forward path of restricted best responses}.
-A forward path is very similar to a backward path, but we change the perspective.
-Thus, given a resource $e^+_q$ and a strategy profile $x^f_q$, we check in iteration $q$ if there exists a player that has a restricted best response from $e^+_q$ to some $e^+_{q+1}$.
-As this algorithm is very similar to Algorithm~\ref{alg:backwardpath}, it is moved to Appendix~\ref{app:forwardpath}.
-Both algorithms (back- and forward path) can be seen as a special instantiation of a general restricted best response dynamic (cf.~\cite{harks2014resource,Tran11}).

-We are now ready to define subroutine $\RESTORE$.
-Initialize $x$ by equilibrium $x_{2k}$.
-While $x$ is not an equilibrium for $\G_k$, we iterate the following.
-Among players who can improve, we find the player $j$ that benefits most from a restricted best response.
-We carry out a restricted best response for player $j$ and move a packet from some resource $e^-_1$ to some $e^+_1$.
-Then we compute a backward path, starting in resource $e^-_1$.
-If the resulting strategy profile has Hamming distance zero with $x$, we stop this iteration and overwrite $x$ by the resulting strategy profile.
-Else, we compute a forward path, starting in $e^+_1$ and overwrite $x$ by the resulting strategy profile.
-The pseudo-code of subroutine $\RESTORE$ can be found in Algorithm~\ref{restorefunction}.